erika-goodwin/myproject-26-2-experiment-dashboard/README.md

 A lightweight experimentation and feature-flag dashboard that allows product teams to create experiments, track user behavior via a custom event pipeline, and analyze results to support data-driven product decisions.
 The site will be fully responsive, fast, and designed with a minimal, professional aesthetic.

-- **Tech Stack:** React, Vite, TypeScript, Tailwind CSS / Node.js, Express, REST APIs / PostgreSQL / Supabase
+- **Tech Stack:** React, Vite, TypeScript, Tailwind CSS / Node.js, Express, REST APIs / PostgreSQL, Supabase

 - **Check App:** Currently Building